-Standing for long periods can cause acid reflux – which means that we need to discuss the negative effects standing all day has on our digestive system!
+Standing for extended periods can cause acid reflux, so we must discuss the adverse effects of standing all day on our digestive system!
 When standing too much, your stomach will be pushed up against your diaphragm, and this will inhibit digestion.

 As a result, you’re more likely to experience constipation or diarrhea.